Administration

 Before you enable public access to your UCX Administration, ensure that the password for the admin account has been changed to a strong password.

-DO NOT LEAVE THE DEFAULT PASSWORD ENABLED AND DO NOT USE A SIMPLE PASSWORD!
+DO NOT LEAVE THE PASSWORD AS DEFAULT AND DO NOT USE A SIMPLE PASSWORD!

 Port Forwarding for SIP Trunks